geeeedev/Cheatsheets/CheatSheet-ReactProsCons.md

    - React follows the observable pattern and listens for state changes.
 When the state of a component changes, React updates the virtual DOM tree.
 Once the virtual DOM has been updated, React then compares the current version of the VDOM with the previous version of the VDOM - "diffing".
    - React then knows which virtual DOM objects have changed, batches these changes together, and updates only those objects in the real DOM.
 This makes the performance far better when compared to manipulating the real DOM directly.
    - All the details are abstracted away from React developers.
 All you need to do is update the **states** of your components as needed and React takes care of the rest, ensuring a superior developer experience when using React.
+   - React efficiently manages the most costly processing of re-rendering UIs by running batch updates to re-render UI

 - React render() function
    - render() is where the UI gets updated and rendered.